Creating a Sequence

 and fromDirect

 is that the first one will cancel the publisher passed as an argument after the first element.
-Take example the following code:
+Take for example the following code:

 Flux<Integer> integerFlux = Flux.just(1, 2);